 "Every time we played it would be good competition," Galletti said.
 "It helped me stay in the competitive mode.
 They were good to practice with because they know a lot about the swing.
 They were always there to help me keep my game in shape."

 Golfing excellence runs in the Galletti family.
 Nicolo's older brother, Roberto Jr., a former De La Salle star, was ranked No. 3 in the nation as a junior before playing at UNLV and Arizona.
 Nicolo credits his father, Roberto Galletti, with his golfing development.

 Nicolo was grouped with Beau Hossler at the CIF tourney in San Gabriel -- the same Hossler who became a media darling when he made the cut at the U.S. Open last week.
-Galletti fared well, finishing just a stroke behind the state runner-up
+Galletti fared well, finishing just a stroke behind the state runner-up Hossler with a 69.

 Galletti, who also finished second in the state in 2011, was inspired by Hossler's stunning run at the U.S. Open.